FinHub was adapted from AddressBook-Level3 (AB3) created by the SE-EDU initiative.

 Use case resumes at step 3.

-Use Case: UC15 - Archive client
+Use case: UC15 - Delete client meeting notes

 MSS